Definite fillings of lens spaces: Rigid linear lattices

 If $u$ has degree two, then as in the previous cases it is adjacent to a chain of twos and this chain is distinct from $v_1, \dots, v_k$, since $u$ is not adjacent to $v_1$ or $v_k$.
 If $u$ has degree $d(u)<2$, then, we have

 In particular, we have $w'(u)=3$.
-Since $u$ cannot be adjacent to both $v_0$ and $v_{k+1}$ assume without loss of generality that $u$ is not adjacent to $v_0$.
-Since $w(v_0)-2=w'(v_0)=1$, we see that $v_0$ is adjacent to vertex $v_{-1}\neq u$, with adjusted weight $w'(v_{-1})\leq 1$.
+Since $u$ cannot be adjacent to both $v_0$ and $v_{k+1}$, we may assume without loss of generality that $u$ is not adjacent to $v_0$.
+Since $w(v_0)-2=w'(v_0)=1$, we see that $v_0$ is adjacent to a vertex $v_{-1}\neq u$ which has adjusted weight $w'(v_{-1})\leq 1$ by Condition~\ref{it:largeweight}.
 Furthermore, since $w'(u)=3$, Condition~\ref{it:weight3condition} implies that $\Gamma$ cannot contain two adjacent vertices of adjusted weight one.
-Thus $w'(v_{-1})=0$ giving a second chain of twos in $\Gamma$ and hence \ref{it:min_candidate} of the lemma in this case.
+Thus $w'(v_{-1})=0$ and we can apply Lemma~\ref{lem:degreetwochains} to obtain a second chain of twos in $\Gamma$ and hence \ref{it:min_candidate} of the lemma in this case.